 Meet the 2014 Sustainability Scholars

 Lencia Holmes was born just outside of Seattle, Washington, but grew up in rural North Carolina.
-She is a freshman majoring in environmental engineering, while learning technical theatre on the side.
-She is intrigued by many facets of sustainability and environmental science and hopes to find her niche within the next couple years.
-Currently, her future plans include creating sustainable sources of energy and methods to transport energy.
+She is a chemistry major who is intrigued by many facets of sustainability and environmental science.
+Currently, her future plans include creating sustainable sources of energy and methods to store energy.
 Her other interests include reading fiction, acting, technical work in theatre, listening to music, and analyzing media.

 Meet the 2013 Sustainability Scholars

-Jazzmine Allen is from Portland, Oregon and is currently a junior majoring in organismal biology and hopes to work with endangered species after she graduates.
-During her free time, Jazzmine enjoys working with animals, reading, acting, and playing sports.
+Jazzmine Allen is from Portland, Oregon.
+She is majoring in organismal biology and minoring in Japanese.
+She hopes to work with endangered species after she graduates.
+During her free time, Jazzmine enjoys reading, music, and playing sports.

 Meet the 2012 Sustainability Scholars